m-marqx/Trading-View-RSI/README.md

     ).rename("RMA")
 ```

 At the start, it seemed that relying solely on .ewm might suffice for RMA calculations.
-Yet, an problem arose: the results only matched after around 20-30 values.
+Yet, the results only matched after around 20-30 values.
 It's clear that if aiming for alignment with TradingView values, these initial discrepancies introduce noticeable inaccuracies.

-To address this, I implemented _rma_python to calculate RMA formula via a loop.
+To address this, I implemented `_rma_python` to calculate RMA formula via a loop.
 Initially, I worried this loop could cause lengthy execution times, particularly on lower timeframes like 1 minute.
 However, after testing it with 1.5 million rows, it proved fast enough, so I kept it.
-The reason for calling _rma_pandas within _rma_python is its precise calculation of the initial value, which is always an SMA.
+The reason for calling `_rma_pandas` within `_rma_python` is its precise calculation of the initial value, which is always an SMA.
 This approach helps avoid unnecessary code duplication.
 Also, I opted for these methods to be private to streamline user function calls.
 This maintains a resemblance to the TradingView version.

 ```python
 def _rma_python(source: pd.Series, length: int) -> pd.Series: